Qimera - Swath Editor

 This option controls visibility of rejected points in both the Swath Editor and 4D Scene.
 Rejected points could have been rejected by the sonar manufacturer, a blocking filter, or through a manual editing operation.
 Rejected soundings are dark or light gray.
 Light gray specify soundings rejected via blocking filters.
 Other system or manually edited rejected soundings are dark gray.

-This options controls visibility of normal soundings.
+This option controls visibility of normal soundings.
 These are soundings that are neither interpolated or considered as additional.

-This options controls visibility interpolated soundings.
+This option controls visibility interpolated soundings.
 These soundings are created only by Kongsberg multibeam echosounders.
 By default, these are automatically rejected by Qimera during import.

 Jump to Ping

-This option will launch a dialog that allows jumping to a specified ping of the current selected line in the Swath Editor.
+This option will launch a dialog that allows jumping to a specified ping on the current selected line in the Swath Editor.

 Jump to Timestamp